Dear Reader, this post is available in audio form as well, you can listen now or download for later use.

 If you want to know more about rituals of preparing for a death and rituals after death, please check out the most popular post on this blog site Sitting Vigil.
 In Sitting Vigil, there is a long list of actions you might consider taking if you are sitting with someone who is dying.

 If you want ideas on how to visit someone who is very ill or is dying, check out the post Visiting a Sickbed or Deathbed: What do you bring, do or say?
-This post was inspired by my young hair stylist, Vanessa, who wanted to know what she could “do” when visiting her great grandmother who was dying.
+This post was inspired by my young hairstylist, Vanessa, who wanted to know what she could “do” when visiting her great-grandmother who was dying.
 It seems that we feel awkward visiting someone who is ill or dying because we don’t know what to do to help them feel better.
-This post is extensive in listing ideas of how to make a visit more comfortable for person you are visiting and for yourself.
+This post is extensive in listing ideas of how to make a visit more comfortable for the person you are visiting and for yourself.

 It is my experience that we Americans have odd, preconceived notions about how easy death will be, and, collectively, we take a head in the sand position that no planning is necessary.
 Right?

 But we Americans should not despair.
 We are not alone in this lack of knowledge about death as a process.
-I know this as a fact because this blog is being read in more than 119 other countries around the world.
+I know this for a fact because this blog is being read in more than 143 other countries around the world.

 One of the other questions I get asked all the time is this: if I have not gone to church or been a religious kind of person, can I still have a funeral?
 I wrote a post on Creative Celebrations to answer this question and to encourage people to make their own plans for a gathering of family and friends, either before or after their death.
 I tell my clients that gatherings can be as simple as potluck lunches or dinners with people sharing memories, or as elaborate as any ceremony they would like to design.
 The main point is to write your plan out on paper and give copies of the plan to those who will take care of your body and your wishes after your death.
 Alright, you can put that into an email if that’s easier for you, just remember to tell the people receiving it that they need to archive it to disk….and remember where they saved it.